c3lang/c3-web/docs/implementation-details/specification.md

 All fields of a union share storage beginning at the same address.
 The alignment of a union is the maximum alignment requirement of any of its fields; consequently, any member access through a union pointer is correctly aligned regardless of which member is read.
 The size of a union is the size of its largest field rounded up to the nearest multiple of the union's alignment.

-Writing a member of type Ty stores that value's bit pattern in the first `sizeof(Ty)` bytes of the union's storage.
-Reading a member of type Un interprets the first `sizeof(Un)` bytes of the union's storage as a value of type Un.
+Writing a member of type Ty stores that value's bit pattern in the first `Ty::size` bytes of the union's storage.
+Reading a member of type Un interprets the first `Un::size` bytes of the union's storage as a value of type Un.

 When the most recently written member is of type Ty:

-* If `sizeof(Un) ≤ sizeof(Ty)`, all bytes read are part of Ty's written representation; the result is those bytes reinterpreted as type U. The result is fully defined.
+* If `Un::size ≤ Ty::size`, all bytes read are part of Ty's written representation; the result is those bytes reinterpreted as type U. The result is fully defined.
-* If `sizeof(Un) > sizeof(Ty)`, the first `sizeof(Ty)` bytes hold Ty's written representation; the bytes in the range `[sizeof(Ty), sizeof(Un))` hold unspecified values, and the result may be any value representable in type Un.
+* If `Un::size > Ty::size`, the first `Ty::size` bytes hold Ty's written representation; the bytes in the range `[Ty::size, Un::size)` hold unspecified values, and the result may be any value representable in type Un.

 A union may therefore be used as a controlled way to reinterpret a bit pattern, provided the member being read is no wider than the member most recently written.